 ”Monochrome”.
 2018, mixed media on canvas 150 x 110 cm.

 Todos juntos na abertura do show,”Símbolos” no centro de Arte , Maria Teresa Vieira.
 12/4 2018.

 Artigo sobre o show ”Símbolos” no Jornal do Brasil.

 ”Dancers in Gothenburg”.
 2008, mixed media on aluminum, 100 cm x 100 cm.

 2016 ”THE HOUSE OF PARADISE AND THE UNTOUCHABLE BRIDE” Centro de Arte Maria Teresa Vieira, Rio de janeiro, Brasil

-”The House of paradise” was shown in April 30, 2016 in La Garage space in Grajau, Rio de janeiro and later it was moved to the Art Center Maria Teresa Vieira, Carioca street 85 in the center of Rio de janeiro, where it was exposed 4-25 of May.
+”The House of paradise” was shown on April 30, 2016, in La Garage in Grajau, Rio de Janeiro, Brazil and later it was moved to the Art Center Maria Teresa Vieira, also in Rio de Janeiro, Brazil, where it was exposed 4-25 of May.

 The exhibition had two parts: the first part was called ”The house of paradise” and the second is a short series of monotypes called ”The untouchable bride (seen from the perspective of a cat)”

 It all started with a dream about a bright white house.
 There were people in the house and they seemed to be as enlightened and happy.
 I started to work with images of a broken marriage.
 The house was like a dream that could not be maintained.
 As walls, we built to protect the things we want to keep desperately.
 A metaphor for safety, more than for happiness.
 The house becomes then an illusion of happiness.